garrettgsb/react-express-boilerplate/express-back-end/db/questions.md

 `Hint: It helps you keep time.`

 Question 32
-What has keys but can't open locks?
+What is the absolute last thing both men and women take off before getting into bed?
-A. Keyboard
+A. Hat
-B. Typewriter
+B. Shoes
-C. Piano (Correct Answer)
+C. Socks
-D. Calculator
+D. Their feet off the floor (Correct Answer)
-`Hint: It's a musical instrument of sorts.`
+`Hint: Think literally`

 ## Round two
 Question 1